DanielleMathey95/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+Sessions are used for stateless authentication, JSON web tokens are used for stateful authentication

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+bcryptjs allows us to hash passwords which ensures that they are protected as much as possbile against attacks

 3. How are unit tests different from integration and end-to-end testing?

+Unit tests are smaller, much more isolated tests compared to integration and end-to-end.
+Integration tests are testing connected functionality and interactions.
+Unit tests are used to test functions in isolation.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+It pretty much forces us to write test prior to writing any code, it allows us to think about the end goal in mind.
+It also lets us identify edge cases and improve our code